 Before joining us, David’s global experiences took him from two years of teaching English with the Peace Corps in Guinea, West Africa, to retail management with Sears, Roebuck, & Co. in Maine, to seven years as a “jack of all trades” at a North Carolina software company … back to his family home in Vermont, to provide his father with end-of-life care.
 While serving as executor and trustee for two small family trusts during this period, David saw first-hand the importance of objective financial and estate planning, discovering his own affinity for assisting others facing similar challenges within their families.

 After completing the rigorous program and field work required, he obtained his CERTIFIED FINANCIAL PLANNER™ certification in 2010.
 In addition to his credentials and professional experience, David is a member and proponent of the National Association of Personal Financial Advisors (NAPFA).
 He holds a bachelor’s degree in English from the University of Colorado at Boulder.
-He and his wife Karla live in Connecticut with their two children, Erin and Zack, and their beagle Rosie.
+He and his wife Karla share their dog-loving home in Connecticut with their two college-aged children, Erin and Zack.

 Variations on your name